-A former Razorback and one of the best young recruiters in the nation, TJ Cleveland returned to the University of Arkansas in 2011 and is entering his eighth year as an assistant coach in 2018-19.
+A former Razorback and one of the best young recruiters in the nation, TJ Cleveland returned to the University of Arkansas in 2011 and completed his eighth year as an assistant coach in 2018-19.

-A 15-year coaching and staff veteran since his playing days at Arkansas, Cleveland’s career path back to Fayetteville mirrors that of his mentor, Mike Anderson.
+A 16-year coaching and staff veteran since his playing days at Arkansas, Cleveland’s career path back to Fayetteville mirrors that of his mentor, Mike Anderson.

 A player for the Razorbacks from 1998-2002, Cleveland joined Anderson’s staff at the University of Alabama-Birmingham upon graduation as a video coordinator and was named an assistant coach prior to the 2005-06 season.
 Cleveland then joined Coach Anderson at Missouri for the 2006-07 season and, in five seasons with the Tigers, became known as a tireless worker and recruiter as well as one of the up-and-coming young coaches in the college game.

 Cleveland’s efforts with the Arkansas backcourt were visible immediately upon his return to Fayetteville, as the Razorbacks improved their turnover margin by 200-percent, which moved them from 101st in the nation to 19th in a single season.
-In four of the last six years, Arkansas has led the SEC in both turnover margin and steals, statistical categories that are synonymous with Anderson’s “The Fastest 40 Minutes in Basketball.”
+Arkansas led the SEC in turnover margin five times, finishing second once, and led the league in steals four times

 His relentless work on the recruiting trail has helped land a top 25 class in both 2017 and 2018, featuring seven of the top players in the state of Arkansas over the two-year span.

-Last season, the Razorbacks led the league in 3-point field goal percentage (.396) while ranking second in assist-to-turnover ratio, field goal percentage, scoring offense and fewest turnovers per game.
-Senior guards Jaylen Barford and Daryl Macon, each of whom signed NBA contracts after the 2017-18 season, played a key role in those statistics.
-Barford led the lead in field goals made and points per game.
-Macon led the league in free throw percentage and dished out 138 assists.
+The previous year, the Razorbacks led the league in 3-point field goal percentage (.396) while ranking second in assist-to-turnover ratio, field goal percentage, scoring offense and fewest turnovers per game.
+Senior guards Jaylen Barford and Daryl Macon, each of whom were named first team All-SEC and signed NBA contracts after the 2017-18 season, played a key role in those statistics.
+Barford led the league in field goals made (224) and 3-point field goal percentage (.433).
+Macon led the league in free throw percentage (.875) and dished out 138 assists.